Wondering if you need a VPN for travel and which one is best? Then you’re in the right place!

 Internet censorship, bandwidth limits, and surveillance are practiced by some countries around the world.
-Check out this Wikipedia list to see which countries censor the internet [https://en.wikipedia.org/wiki/Internet_censorship_and_surveillance_by_country].
+Check out this list of countries that censor.

 One of the top offenders is China.
 They’ve banned Google and Facebook from being accessed within their borders.

-We visited Shanghai earlier this year and that means no Google searches, Google Maps, G Drive, or Gmail.
-In other words, a ton of things we needed to work.
+When we visited Shanghai in China we could not access Google searches, Google Maps, G Drive, or Gmail.
+In other words, a ton of things we needed to work and navigate the city.
 So what’s a Google-dependent travel blogger to do?